Longer term tenancies? Potential implications for lendersPrint publication

 The government has confirmed that it also intends to publish a call for evidence in the autumn to better understand the experience of landlords seeking to gain possession via the courts.
 It may be sensible for lenders also to feed in to that process and Walker Morris will continue to monitor and update on developments.
 In the meantime, the current consultation is only for 8 weeks in total and will close on 26 August 2018.

-If you would like further information or advice, please do not hesitate to contact Karl Anders, Justin Coley or Sandip Singh.
+If you would like further information or advice, please do not hesitate to contact Karl Anders or Justin Coley.